Start here: 21 steps to set up your company and close your round.

 So, you’ll need to convene a board meeting and vote to approve the deal.
 Importantly, you’ll need a prepare a signed Board Minutes as a record of that.
 SeedLegals makes that easy – in just a few clicks you’ll generate a Board Minutes document for one of the directors to sign, then you’re done on that.

-16: Create a Shareholder Resolution to get shareholder approval for adopting the new Articles
+15: Create a Shareholder Resolution adopt the new Articles

 Right after you have Board approval for the new funding round you’ll next need to get approval from your shareholders for the funding round.